guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.end-us.md

 ## 💓 Do you love real-life examples?

-If you're like me and prefer **real-life examples** like the above **I have something for you**.
+If you're like me and prefer **real-world examples** like the above **I have something for you**.
 I take most of my examples from my daily work, and they're very close to the real code, except by critical or private data for obvious (and contractual) reasons.

 If you enjoy such examples, you might want to follow me on [Twitter](https://twitter.com/guilatrova/), where I share several tips and real-life code that doesn't fit in a blog post format.
 Here, take an example: